EuclidProtocol/docs/docs/API/GQL/CW20 /Balance.md

 # Balance

-Queries the amount of CW20 tokens held by the specified user for the specified contract address and chain.
+Queries the amount of CW20 tokens held by the specified user for the specified address and chain.

 ```graphql
 query Cw($contract: String!, $chainUid: String!, $address: String!) {